dsu-arl/base-python-programming-dojo/input-and-output/knowledgechecki/DESCRIPTION.md

 Hello, Carl!
 Welcome to Taco Bell, where we make Hamburgers.
 ```

-In this challenge use printing, user input, and format strings to create a user generated MadLib!
+In this challenge use printing, user input, and format a string to create a user generated MadLib!

 Run `verify yourFile.py` to verify your solution!